panchajaviera/panchajaviera/README.md

-### Hi there 👋
+### Francisca J. Benítez GitHub

+😄 Pronouns: She/her.
+🔭 I’m currently working on my PhD thesis.
+🌱 I’m currently learning Julia language with the great github.com/Leticia-maria/

-🔭 I’m currently working on my PhD thesis, and the codes that you might find here are the ones that I inherited/modified from other people.
-Somo other codes are "made" by me (at least in conceptualization, the scripting is from my husband, he's the genius programmer).
+Note to all users: the codes that you might find here are the ones that I inherited/modified from other people, or "made" by me (at least in conceptualization, the scripting is from my husband, he's the genius programmer).
+So, basically, I'm the gallblader from "The Awkard Yeti".

 <!--
 **panchajaviera/panchajaviera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 ###
-- 🌱 I’m currently learning Julia language with the great Leticia-maría
+-
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...